umanlp/GePaDe-ORL/README.md

 # GePaDe-ORL

+This repository contains the data and supplementary materials for our [ParlaCLARIN-2024 paper](https://github.com/umanlp/spkatt/blob/master/docs/parlaclarin-2024-rehbein-ponzetto-ORL.pdf).

 ![Annotation example](example.png)

-This repository contains the data and supplementary materials for our [ParlaCLARIN-2024 paper](https://github.com/umanlp/spkatt/blob/master/doc/GePaDe-SpkAtt-LREC-COLING-2024.pdf):

-This repository contains the GePaDe-ORL corpus, with manual annotations of subjective expressions and their opinion holders and targets.
+The repository contains the GePaDe-ORL corpus, with manual annotations of subjective expressions and their opinion holders and targets.

 ## Data